Detail of the facade of the Crystal Palace in Parque Retiro

 How to form the conditional simple in Spanish?

-In order to form the regular conditional simple, we need to attach the following endings to the infinitive forms of the verbs; for instance: estudiarestudiaría.
+In order to form the regular conditional simple, we need to attach the following endings to the forms of the verbs; for instance: estudiarestudiaría.
 It doesn’t matter if the verb is an -ar, -er, or -ir verb, the endings are all the same!
 Easy, right?

 Pronoun